-If you’re an author, your book has to have a story that rattles a few cages.
-That is if you want a friend to tell another friend and so on and so on, so you can “try to take over the world”…
+If you’re an author, your book must contain a story that rattles a few cages.
+That is if you want a friend to tell another friend.
+So, you can “try to take over the world”…

 Copyright (c) 2010 MH

-So there you have it – one of my talents – “recognizing and developing story angles that get people gossiping, er…I mean talking.
+TL: DR So there you have it. “recognizing and developing story angles that get people gossiping, er…I mean talking.

 One thought on “What’s Your Story”